qunitjs/node-qunit/readme.md

     $ qunit -c ./code.js -t ./tests.js -p /path/for/require /path1/for/require --cov false

+By default, code and dependencies are added to the global scope.
+To specify requiring them into a namespace object, prefix the path or module name with the variable name to be used for the namespace object, followed by a colon:

     $ qunit -c code:./code.js -d utils:utilmodule -r ./time.js

 ### via api